Frequently Asked Questions:

 How is therapy with Elizabeth Milano unique?

-Because many people experience memory and concentration issues when they are dealing with mental health issues, Elizabeth ends many sessions with an email or secure message full of practical information discussed during that session.
-This gives you something to refer to on the days between your therapy sessions and even after you conclude your therapy.
+Because many people experience memory and concentration issues when they are dealing with mental distress, Elizabeth ends many sessions with a secure message full of practical information discussed during that session.
+This information is your to keep for life, as a reminder of your own customized approach to healing.

 What can I expect in a therapy session?

 Elizabeth also address the mind-body connection and assists individuals in re-training their nervous system.
-This is often indicated if an individual is dealing with a lot of stress, anxiety or has a history of trauma.
 Mind body work may focus on:

 – Relaxation strategies

-– Nutritional information and supplements that may support mental health
+– Nutrition & Exercise that may support mental health

 What are the benefits of Psychotherapy?